Ever-present Majorana bound state in a generic one-dimensional superconductor with odd number of Fermi surfaces: Ever-present Majorana bound state for one Fermi surface sec:bs

-which constitutes the equation for the bound-state energy $\e$.
-The phase $\de$ of the pairing field \eqn{Deq} and the scattering phase factor $U_{ee}$ in the BCs \eqn{bcNR} drop out.
-Analyzing this equation, we find that it always has one nondegenerate solution $\e=0$, which is the Majorana bound state.
+of equations for the unknown coefficients $c_\pm$, in which the energy $\e$ is a parameter.
+This system has nontrivial solutions, which are the sought bound states, if its determinant is zero, i.e., when

+The scattering phase factor $U_{ee}$ drops out due to $U_{ee}U_{ee}^*=1$; so does the phase $\de$ of the pairing field \eqn{Deq} contained in \eq{X}.
+Using the key relation \eqn{Xrel}, the equation for the energy $\e$ of possible bound states becomes \beq X_{e+}(\e)X_{e+}^*(-\e)=1. \lbl{eq:Xeq} \eeq In this form, it is evident that $\e=0$ is a solution, which describes a Majorana bound state.
+In \figr{argXX}, we plot the argument of the left-hand side of \eq{Xeq}, which also shows that there are no other bound-state solutions.

-Hence, we arrive at the central result of this work, that, as long as a gapped superconducting state can be induced in a quasi-1D system with 1FS, there always exist a Majorana bound state at the sample boundary that is an interface with vacuum (sample termination) or an insulator, as illustrated in \figr{gapped}.
+Hence, we arrive at the central result of this work, that, as long as a gapped superconducting state can be induced in a quasi-1D system with 1FS, there always exists a Majorana bound state at its boundary with an insulator (where the latter could be an actual insulator material or vacuum, for a terminated sample), as illustrated in \figr{gapped}.
 As already explained in \secr{intro}, since this claim has been proven for the low-energy model with the most general forms of the bulk Hamiltonian and normal-reflection BCs, it holds for the whole class of systems: any microscopic model with such general properties will reduce to an instance of the derived general low-energy model in the low-energy limit and will thus host Majorana bound states regardless of its other details.
-Although the presented proof is self-contained, it is nonetheless insightful to illustrate this latter point for specific microscopic models, which we do in the next \secsr{qw}{qsh}.
+Although the presented proof is self-contained, it is nonetheless insightful to illustrate this latter point for specific microscopic models, which we do in \secsr{qw}{qsh}.

-We stress the $\e=0$ Majorana bound state exists specifically for normal-reflection BCs \eqn{bcNR}, and only this family of general $\Cc_+$-symmetric BCs can represent the boundary that is an interface with vacuum or an insulator.
+We stress the $\e=0$ Majorana bound state exists specifically for normal-reflection BCs \eqn{bcNR}, and only this family of general $\Cc_+$-symmetric BCs can represent the boundary with an insulator, which is the focus of the present work.
 As explained in \secr{bc}, Andreev-reflection BCs cannot represent such boundary, since they imply the presence of superconductivity in some form even for absent pairing field $\De(x)$.
-We have checked that for Andreev-reflection BCs there are no symmetry protected $\e=0$ bound states.
-The analysis of Andreev-reflection BCs is beyond the focus of this paper.
+The analysis of Andreev-reflection BCs is for this reason beyond the focus of this work.